sschmeier/genomics-tutorial/ngs-qc/index.rst

 In this quality control section we will use our skill on the command-line interface to deal with the task of investigating the quality and cleaning sequencing data.

-There is an accompanying lectures for this tutorial:

--  `Next-generation sequencing and quality control: An introduction <https://dx.doi.org/10.6084/m9.figshare.2972320.v1>`__.
+..
+There is an accompanying lectures for this tutorial (`Next-generation sequencing and quality control: An introduction <https://dx.doi.org/10.6084/m9.figshare.2972320.v1>`__).

 ..
 NOTE::